Johann Jakob Breitinger (architect)

 Johann Jakob Breitinger (30 January 1814 - 15 March 1880) was a Swiss architect.

-Life

-Provenance and early years
+Early years

 Johann Jakob Breitinger was born to Protestant parents in Dinhard, a village north of Winterthur in the Canton of Zürich.
 He was orphaned at an early age, attending school in Horgen and Zürich.
 In 1830 he embarked on an apprenticeship with the then newly established construction business of Locher & Cie in Zürich.
 Between 1832 and 1837 he worked as a wandering journeyman in Neuchâtel, Paris and Berlin, though it is unclear whether this period involved any formal further study.
 There was no appropriate education establishment in Neuchâtel, although in Berlin the Bauakademie (building academy) was taking students by the mid-1830s.
 It is, in any case, evident from Breitinger's later work that he was strongly influenced by several leading Berlin architects of the time including Friedrich August Stüler.
 Heinrich Strack, Eduard Knoblauch and, particularly, Karl Friedrich Schinkel.